vishvAsa/mahAbhAratam/vyAsaH/goraxapura-pAThaH/hindy-anuvAdaH/13_anushAsanaparva/01_dAna-dharma-parva/149_viShNu-sahasra-nAma-stotram/TIkA/parAshara-bhaTTaH/upodghAtaH.md

 <details><summary>English</summary>

 Even ordinary poets and writers describe this hymn as a protective force.
-In the Kadambari, Bhatta Bana, when he describes a room used for confinement of women at child- birth, mentions it as a place where the recitation of Narayana's Thousand Names is incessantly going on.
+In the Kadambari, Bhatta Bana, when he describes a room used for confinement of women at childbirth, mentions it as a place where the recitation of Narayana's Thousand Names is incessantly going on.
 Also in this world, it is seen that the Thousand Names are accepted with faith, because many persons learn, memorise, hear, recite, sing, write, comment on and show respect to those versed in the Thousand Names for the purpose of getting rid of inauspicious and grievous troubles caused by poison, ghosts, diseases, planetary influence, bad dreams and omens.
 (The Thousand Names are also used) for expiating grievous sins, gaining prosperity both here and hereafter, loosening the knot of the bondage of samsara and attaining Paramapada , the supreme abode of Vishnu.
 Some use them for the mere delight derived through the recitation of the names, from tasting the nectar of His beneficent and auspicious qualities.
 So too this hymn acts as the only effective medicine for children, mutes, foolhardy persons, women and atheists.
 Even the Vedas are not accepted as readily by all persons as this hymn, for fools and such others will not accept the Vedas.
 Besides, this hymn is open to all; but not the Vedas, as they are divided into many divisions, each to be resorted to by particular families, clans or sects.
 Hence it can be said that the Thousand Names have the excellence of being accepted by all.
 </details>

 ### गीताद्यैकार्थता